ESMCI/visualCaseGen/paper/paper.md

   - Are there unreachable options that need adjustment?
   - Are any constraints redundant and can be optimized?

-- **Scalability and Efficiency:** As the number of variables and constraints grows exponentially, manually checking compatibility becomes infeasible.
-The solver efficiently handles large-scale constraint resolution, ensuring rapid feedback even for large number of variables.
+- **Scalability and Efficiency:** As the number of variables and constraints grows, manually checking compatibility quickly becomes infeasible.
+The solver efficiently handles large sets of constraints, and as such, the tool remains responsive as the complexity of the configuration increases.

 # The Stage Mechanism